mil-tokyo/distmljs/README.md

 # Test

-Kakiage needs to unit test elements such as WebGL that do not work in node.js and have implementation differences between Web browsers.
+DistML.js needs to unit test elements such as WebGL that do not work in node.js and have implementation differences between Web browsers.
 For this reason, testing is performed on a Web browser using mocha.

 ## Build